Group Supervision For Counsellors

 How should I prepare for Group Supervision?

-Before our first session, I will send my Supervision Privacy and Confidentiality Policy which outlines our supervision contract, what to expect and the ethics of supervision.
-I also send you a Pre-Supervision Questionnaire to complete and return to me by email before our first session.
-I’ll ask about your experiences with Group Supervision and what worked for you, and what you’re hoping to achieve now from supervision.
-I’m also curious about which client issues you do and don’t like to work with and we’ll explore this in our first session as a group.
+Before our first session, I will send my Supervision Privacy and Confidentiality Policy.
+This outlines the supervision contract, what to expect from supervision and ethical considerations.
+I also send you an Intake Form for Supervision to complete before our first session.
+I’ll ask about your experiences with Supervision and what worked for you, and what you’re hoping to achieve now from Group Supervision.
+There are four questions to prepare for our first session and you’ll find these at the end of the Intake Form.

 Fees and arrangements